mohitNEC/VM/opcua-IoTIntegration.rst

 	}'

-**step 3** IoT Agent records the measurement of Actuator after Provisioning the Device on it and forward the measurement to Scorpio.
+**Step 3:** IoT Agent records the measurement of Actuator after Provisioning the Device on it and forward the measurement to Scorpio.
 Execute the following command to retrieve the recorded measurement of actuator from Scorpio

 .. code-block:: console